everettjoseph/configswapper/README.md

 # configswapper

 This is a graphics configuration swapper tool.
-The primary use is to quickly swap graphical configuration files in preparation for playing on a different monitor.
+The primary use is to quickly swap graphical configuration files in preparation for playing on a different monitor, in this case swapping between configurations for the steamdeck in handheld mode and docked mode.
-For example if you have a 1080p monitor that you use for some games due to GPU performance, but maybe on other games you want to use your 4k TV so you can sit back with a controller.
-Or maybe sometimes you like to have the 4k TV playing a show while playing a game, then another time you'd like to play the game on the 4k TV again.
-This was the issue for me.
-Normally, this causes annoying issues of having to reconfigure graphical settings within the game each time.

-Or a more common example would be with the Steam Deck.
 With the Steam Deck you have to reconfigure the graphical settings for games if you dock it, and then reconfigure them back once you play the game undocked again.
-This solves the issue, you can simply run the progra after docking or after undocking and return all configurations to what they should be.
+This solves the issue, you can simply run the program after docking or after undocking and return all configurations to the desired configurations

-This simple python program alleviates the burden.
+This app alleviates the burden.

 INSTRUCTIONS -
 (Using Left 4 Dead 2 as an example)
-Place the python script and .json file in your home user directory or wherever else your python directory is.
+Place the python script and .json file in your home/deck directory. (in the file browser its just called "Home" under the "Places" sidebar)
-1. Start by launching all of your games and configuring their graphics for your first monitor/TV.
-So if you want to configure for 1080p first, launch every game and configure it on that monitor/TV.
+1. Start by launching all of your games and configuring their graphics for one mode at a time, so either handheld or docked.
+So if you want to configure for handheld first, launch every game and configure it while undocked.
-2. create a folder called "GameConfig" with respectively titled resolution folders inside it.
-3. create game folders inside of the resolution folders. ex. for 1080p you'll have /GameConfigs/1080p/Left4Dead2/ for 4k you'll have /GameConfigs/4k/Left4Dead2/
+2. Switch to desktop mode
+3. Open terminal and run, "chmod +x /home/deck/configswap.py" you only have to run this one time.
+4. Right click on configswap.py and click "run in konsole" once the program opens, just close it.
+We opened it the first time so that it generates folders for us.
+5. You'll notice that in the same directory as configswap.py it generated the "gameconfigs" folder.
+Inside of this folder are the "deck" and "dock" subfolders, and inside of those are individual folders for every steam game you have installed - they're auto-generated.
-4. Copy/Paste the graphical configuration file from your game into it's respective resolution folder that you created in /GameConfigs/ ex.
-If I wanted to use Left 4 Dead 2 I would be copying steamapps/common/Left 4 Dead 2/left4dead2/cfg/video.txt, i would copy that into /GameConfigs/1080p/Left4Dead2
+6. Copy/Paste the graphical configuration file from your game into it's respective configuration folder that you created in /gameconfigs/ ex. for deck configuration you'll have /gameconfigs/deck/Left 4 Dead 2/yourconfigfile.example for dock configuration you'll have /gameconfigs/dock/Left 4 Dead 2/yourconfigfile.example
+   IMPORTANT: do NOT rename configuration files.
+Keep them the exact same name.
+   NOTE: you can include multiple files.
+   NOTE: many games you also need to copy the video default files, as this will "detect" a new monitor.
+L4D2 is an example of this, and both the videodefaults.txt and video.txt must be copied.
-5. Now, repeat and do the same thing but with your other resolution/monitor. ex.
-I would launch L4D2 on my 4k monitor, configure the graphics and exit.
-Copy /lef4dead2/cfg/video.txt to /GameConfigs/4k/Left4Dead2
+9. Now, repeat and do the same thing but the with the steamdeck docked.
+Launch each game and configure it, then return to desktop mode and copy each configuration file from each game into its respective /gameconfigs/dock/game folder.

 When running the script you're greeted with a window displays a few buttons.
 Start by clicking "New Game"